 (Entries that do not comply with these requirements and entries from stations using a special event or commemorative call sign will be treated as check logs and will not be eligible for any IRTS awards)

-A contest station may submit an entry for only one section of a contest.
+Unless otherwise stated in the rules of a particular contest, a contest station may submit an entry for only one section of a contest.

 Submitted logs must be clearly written or printed, or sent by email as text files in a columnar format, with all the data for each individual QSO on one line (only);